 If your pickaxe has the Silk Touch enhancement, you can actually harvest the blocks with Silverfish inside without setting it off and place the block elsewhere as a trap or prank for your friends.

-Zerg Rush: When attacking a silverfish, a lot of its pals will come to help it, if they happen to be nearby.
+Zerg Rush: When attacking a Silverfish, a lot of its pals will come to help it, if they happen to be nearby.

 One of the three mobs exclusive to the Nether (as pigs, when struck by lightning, turn into zombie pigmen), Ghasts are large, jellyfish-esque creatures that spit exploding fire balls.
 They drop gunpowder and tears upon death.Tropes associated with Ghasts:

 Airborne Mook: They are one of two regular enemies that fly.
 And they will use this to their advantage.